xiaoxiae/videos/14-funf/SCRIPT.md

 If you think about these two operations, this is exactly how long addition works if we were to do it all at once -- the first number is the bits we can cleanly sum without carrying and the second is the bits we carry.

-The recursion runs until the carry is zero and the thus sum is complete.
+The recursion runs until the carry is zero and the sum is complete.

 Thanks for watching!